AngelCMHxD/easy-legendary/README.md

 This tool executes [legendary-gl](https://github.com/derrod/legendary) commands for you through a simple interface.\
 Do you want to replace Epic Games Launcher, but don't like executing commands?
 This tool is for you!

+Also, If you don't like the look of terminal interfaces you are probably searching for [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) or [Rare](https://github.com/Dummerle/Rare)

 ## Installation

 ### Before you start